mikemckiernan/GenerativeAIExamples/docs/rag/configuration.md

 The Embeddings section contains information required for generating embeddings.

     model_name: Indicate the name of the model used to generate embeddings.
-    model_engine: An enum specifying the backend name hosting the model.
-Right now only "huggingface" is supported.
+    model_engine: An enum specifying the backend name hosting the model, Currently huggingface and ai-playground are supported.
     dimensions: Integer value specifying the dimensions of the embedding search model from huggingface.
     Note: Any change in `model_name`` may also necessitate changes in the model's `dimensions`, which can be adjusted using this field.